 Cycling and Mountain Biking

 Tasmania’s stunning coastal roads, beautiful mountain paths, and purpose-built bike trails are waiting to be explored by bike.
+Maydena Bike Park is a gravity focused bike park in the Derwent Valley area of Southern Tasmania and is fast growing an international reputation.
 Mountain Bike Tasmania offers tours all over the island, ranging from three-hour trips to six-day journeys.
 Their flagship tour is an electrifying ride down 1000 metres of hairpin turns and stunning views from Ben Lomond.
-Wild Bike Tours offers full or half day trips from Hobart, and focus on small groups.
 Vertigo Mountain Biking caters for more experienced riders and offers multiple day adventures or shorter day trips.
 The Mt Wellington Descent is a family friendly option where cyclists journey 21km downhill from the top of Hobart’s Mount Wellington, while enjoying the striking views of Greater Hobart below.
 Lastly, for visitors who would prefer to take a less strenuous ride round the city, Hobart Bike Hire and Tours has a range of bikes to choose from and supply a cycle map of Hobart.
 They also offer electric bikes for those who may struggle with Hobart’s hilly terrain.

 Avid divers flock from all over to discover Tasmania’s impressive shipwrecks, kelp forests, marine animals and breathtaking underwater scenery.
 Dive sites are dotted all around the state’s coastline, but are concentrated more often in the North and East of the island.
 Tasmania’s dive sites offer a variety of depths and conditions to suit different abilities.

 Located in southeastern Tasmania, just 75km from Hobart, is the Eaglehawk Dive Centre who take divers into the region’s kelp forests and on journeys to dive with fur seal colonies.
 Operating close by is Go Dive, also with bases in Hobart and Launceston, who take divers to a wide variety of sites.
-On the East coast is Bicheno Dive Centre, featuring an interesting range of delightfully named dive sites such as Guinea Pig, Mr. Whippy, and Hairy Wall.
+Scuba Diver Life also offer diving in Tasmania with temperate crystal-clear waters, shipwrecks and schooling fish in the thousands.

 Those after a chill-inducing evening in Hobart should book with Ghost Tours of Hobart for a spooky, historic journey through the city’s oldest landmarks and legends.
 The folks at Hobart’s Penitentiary Chapel take daring visitors on a creepy tour through the courtrooms, dark tunnels, and infamous solitary confinement cells.
 Launceston City Ghost Tours offers similar night walks through the island’s second largest city.
 Lastly, a ghost tour at the world-famous Port Arthur historic site is not to be missed.
 For the truly brave, hands-on ‘paranormal investigation experiences’ are available at Port Arthur using scientific measurement devices to record paranormal activity.